 This is the third in a series of articles about creating Atheopagan rituals.
 They expand on the Atheopagan Ritual Primer, to which they will be added after the whole series has been published online.

 The Working is the “meat” of the ritual–it can be the hardest phase to write about, because it can be nearly anything.
 It can be free-form dancing with spontaneously offered chant, song, spoken word, and music, or line or spiral dancing; it can be laying of hands on an ailing celebrant; it can be shared harmonic improvisational singing; it can be weaving together or braiding of strands of yarn representing Qualities to be integrated while singing a chant; it can be the passing of a mirror from hand to hand as each celebrant contemplates his reflection to the sound of a heartbeat drum; it may be drumming and singing while each celebrant in turn makes an offering or performs an action.
 Literally anything.
 Once, I coordinated a ritual where we made a “grave” with freshly-turned dirt so a circle member could process her grief.

 In short, it can be anything that enacts symbolic and/or literal implementation of the transformative work of the ritual.

 Typically, that activity will:

 - Stimulate, whether metabolically or contemplatively.
-Pulsing drumming, soaring harmonies, or calming/entrancing sounds like singing bells, tinkling chimes, or a quiet flute can set the emotional tone for celebrants while they are conducting the ritual’s Deep Work activity.
+Pulsing drumming, soaring harmonies, or calming/entrancing sounds like singing bells, tinkling chimes, or a quiet flute can set the emotional tone for celebrants while they are conducting the ritual’s Working/Deep Work activity.

 - Communicate Meaning, in the sense that what is done in the Working is freighted with metaphorical or symbol meaning beyond simple carrying out of an action.